How To Use Fiverr To Supplement Your Homestead Income

 Beware of spammers.
 Like any internet platform Fiverr has problems with unscrupulous individuals who will take advantage of Fiverr’s cancellation policy to get free work.
 There are a few ways to avoid scammers.
 First, if the order seems weird, or asks for “sample work” to be done, don’t do it.
 Second, do a Google search of “Fiverr seller name” and have a look at the results.
 The Google search will show some reviews that they have given, and also if someone has put them on a list of suspect, spammy, or dishonest buyers.

 My Fiverr gigs:

 I’ve been on Fiverr for only a month and I’m a Level 1 seller.
 I help writers and bloggers make better copy, get more readers, and sell more books.
 You can connect with me on Fiverr here.
 (See update below).

 Update August 11th, 2014: Sarah: I’ve been using Fiverr to supplement my income for 3 months now.
-I’ve deleted 2 gigs that weren’t active and increased the upsales on 3 gigs based on what services people were asking me for.
-I added a research gig this month, since some of my clients were asking for it.
-My average gig sale is $20, and takes me 30 – 45 min to complete.
+I’ve deleted 2 gigs that weren’t active and increased the sales on 3 gigs based on what services people were asking me for.
+I added a research gig this month since some of my clients were asking for it.
+My average gig sale is $20 and takes me 30 – 45 min to complete.
 I read fast and write fast.
 I made $200 this week on Fiverr.
-I’m on my way to significantly increasing my income, after only 3 months testing Fiverr as a experimental strategy.
+I’m on my way to significantly increase my income, after only 3 months of testing Fiverr as an experimental strategy.
 Plus I’m gaining valuable writing, editing, and beta-reading experience that will enhance my skills post-graduation.
-If you are looking for a beta-reader, a proof reader, ghost writer, or fresh articles for your blog, I’d be honoured to serve you.
+If you are looking for a beta-reader, proofreader, ghostwriter, or fresh articles for your blog, I’d be honoured to serve you.
 You can connect with me on Fivver.com or check out my website.

 These are resources that Sarah found helpful.
 They will help you get to know Fiverr better: